Lyf Hotel room with double bed, sofa

 Location: 17 Blue Street, North Sydney

-Who should stay here: Anyone who wants a decent sized room just 10 minutes or so from the city by train.
+Who should stay here: Anyone wanting a decent-sized room just 10 minutes from the city by train.

 Cremorne Point Manor

-This two-story Federation-style mansion has been recently refurbished, and the result is a beautiful guesthouse/hotel with harbour views well above its price tag.
-Winner of 5 Tripadvisor excellence awards, the customer service is excellent, and the value for money is hard to beat.
+This two-storey Federation mansion has been recently refurbished, and the result is a beautiful guesthouse with harbour views well above its price tag.
+Winner of 5 Tripadvisor excellence awards, the customer service is excellent and the value for money is hard to beat.

 This view of the city from Cremorne